3's Program

 The program at Troy Co-op can be viewed as building blocks.
 We begin in the 3's by laying a strong foundation for learning.
 First the children get comfortable separating from parents, relating to other adults, functioning in small and large groups, choosing some of their own activities, understanding routine, and practicing sitting and listening skills.

 Everyday there is a new art project and easel painting relating to the daily theme.
 Small muscles are strengthened at the playdoh table.
 Senses are explored at the water table.
 Dramatic and block play are also important options.
 Perceptional skills are strengthened with puzzles.
 To that we add more social skills.
+Language is enhanced with additional conversation, stories.
+Library and Show and Tell are blocks added to the second semester.
+There are more science themes in the spring.
+Math activities also become a greater part of the curriculum as the year goes on, and motor skills are continually enhanced. |

 4's Program